d-negatu/vibetune/README.md

 ----
-Vibetune is a locally hosted, cross-platform application that turns music into a social experience.
+Vibetune is a locally hosted, cross-platform application that builds on the Spotify API and turns music into a more social experience.
 This prototype supports droping vibe posts, managing playlists and matchmaking based on shared music tastes.

-Whether you're building a playlist, exploring new genres, or sharing your vibe with other Spotify users, Vibetune makes it easier.
+Whether you're building the perfect playlist, exploring new genres, or just sharing your vibe with friends, Vibetune makes music more engaging and fun.

 ---